 I’ve learned that I don’t really understand a topic until I can explain it simply.
 So that’s my goal – to take a complex financial topic and explain it in a simple enough way that anyone would understand.

-This site, in a way, documents what I’ve learned (with some opinion and sarcasm thrown in).
-Writing has helped clarify my learning process.
-It’s pushed me to read and learn more – to make me a smarter investor.
-Hopefully, this site and my contributions will make that process easier for you.
+This process has pushed me to read, learn, and share more to become a smarter investor.
+Hopefully, this site will help make that process easier for you.